Fred Allen: Cultural legacy

 Several late-1930s Warner Bros.
 Merrie Melodies cartoon shorts feature parodies of Allen.
 Friz Freleng's Toy Town Hall (1936) is a spoof of Allen's Town Hall Tonight, with toys that come to life in a boy's dreams and put on a variety show.
 Frank Tashlin's The Woods Are Full of Cuckoos (1937) features a Fred Allen fox screaming, "Why doesn't somebody tell me these things!" and hinted about his heated feuds with censors, who were often forcing last-minute script changes on his show because of its content.
 Also, Tex Avery's Thugs with Dirty Mugs (1938) features the main character addressing the audience and showing them his Fred Allen impersonation in one scene.

 In Action Comics #50 (July 1942), Superman quips, "Fred Allen would get a kick out of this!" as he hops on to the side of a moving train.
+(In 1940, Superman co-creator Jerry Siegel had been the subject of a humorous interview on the Fred Allen Show.)